jvalteren/Seaside-Wiki/Coding-Conventions.md

   * Use `GRPlatform` sparingly and only if there is absolutely no other way.
   * Non-ASCII Strings and Characters are inherently unportable.
 Same goes for class look-up, compilation and IO. `Character cr` and `Character lf` are not the same on all platforms.
   * Don't use any dialect specific syntax, like byte array literals `#[ ]`, curly braces `{ }`, or pragmas `<pragma>`.
   * For portable code subclass `GRObject`.
-This makes sure your objects will receive an `#initialize` message upon creation, see [ObjectInitialization](ObjectInitialization) for details.
+This makes sure your objects will receive an `#initialize` message upon creation, see [Object Initialization](Object Initialization) for details.
   * Instead of `Random` and `Semaphore` use `GRPlatform current newRandom` and `GRPlatform current semaphoreClass`.
   * Instead of `TimeStamp` use `DateAndTime`
   * Do not do non-local returns in error handler block.